lp4ev/Jolalee-Privacy-Policy/Jolalee_Privacy_Policy.md

 **Last Updated:** 17 November 2025

-Thank you for using our Telugu Rhymes App for Kids ("the App").
+Thank you for using our Telugu Rhymes App for Kids ("Jolalee").
 We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, store, and protect your information.

-By using the App, you agree to the terms outlined in this Privacy Policy.
+By using this App, you agree to the terms outlined in this Privacy Policy.

 ---